deepjavalibrary/djl/example/examples.md

 ```

 ### Run example code
-With gradle `application` plugin you can execute example code directly with gradle.
+With the gradle `application` plugin you can execute example code directly.
 You can find more detail in each example's detail document.
-Here is an example that execute classification example:
+Here is an example that executes classification:

 ```sh
 cd example